 Hidden Figures

-The unsung heroes of space exploration are given their due in this enlightening 2019 flick.
-Hidden Figures tells the story of the team of Black women mathematicians—Katherine Johnson, Dorothy Vaughan, and Mary Jackson—who guided the first American astronaut into orbit.
-The film gives a critical look at racial tensions that existed at the time, and the terrible treatment Black Americans endured in the workforce.
+The unsung heroes of space exploration are given their due in this enlightening 2019 gem that tells the story of the team of Black women mathematicians—Katherine Johnson, Dorothy Vaughan, and Mary Jackson—who guided the first American astronaut into orbit.
+Injecting its narrative with authenticity, the film offers a peek into the racial tensions that existed at the time and the terrible treatment Black Americans endured in the workforce.
+So expect to answer some tough questions.